The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Twisted projections of tubes satisfying the Convex Wolff Axioms

 \end{defn}

 \begin{defn} Let $\delta>0$, $s\in (0, n]$, and $C>0$.
 A non-empty bounded set $A\subset \mathbb{R}^n$ is called a $(\delta, s,C)$-Frostman set if

 \end{defn}

 \begin{rem} If $\tubes$ is a set of $\delta$-tubes contained in a bounded set such as $B(0,1)$, then we can identify the coaxial line of each tube with a point in $\RR^4$.
-If $\tubes$ satisfies the Tube Wolff Axioms, then the corresponding set of points in $\RR^4$ forms a $(\delta, 2, O(1))$-Frostman set (technically the corresponding set of points might be a multi-set, but this is harmless---we can either extend the definition of a Orponen-Shmerkin-set to include this possibility, or infinitesimally perturb the tubes to avoid this situation). \end{rem}
+If $\tubes$ satisfies the Tube Wolff Axioms, then the corresponding set of points in $\RR^4$ forms a $(\delta, 2, O(1))$-Frostman set. \end{rem}

 \begin{rem} If $A\subset\RR^n$ is a $(\delta, s, C)$-Katz-Tao set (resp.~$(\delta,s, C)$-Frostman set), then $N_{\delta}(A)$ is a $(\delta, s, C')$-Katz-Tao set (resp.~$(\delta,s, C')$-Frostman set), where $C'=O_n(C)$, and conversely. \end{rem} \begin{lem} Let $A\subset \RR^n$ be a $(\delta, s,C)$-Frostman set.
 Then there exists a $(\delta, s, 100)$-Katz-Tao set $A'\subset A$, with $\mathcal{E}_{\delta}(A') \gtrsim_{n,s} \delta^{-s} |\log \delta|^{-1} C^{-1}$. \end{lem} \begin{proof} Recall that the $s$-dimensional Hausdorff content is defined as